For those that are interested to learn “who am I dealing with“, here is an overview of my career in the Furniture Industry.

-What seems a long time ago, I studied Furniture Production Management in High Wycombe, graduating in 2000.
+I studied Furniture Production Management in High Wycombe, and graduated in 2000.
 This course was an intensive look at the varying elements of a typical Furniture factory, covering the practical areas of timber science, design & development, wood machining, cabinet making, wood finishing; as well as business-orientated elements such as legislation, finance and marketing.

 As part of the course I was also fortunate enough to complete an industrial placement at Ducal in Andover, Hampshire, spending over a year across the business looking, learning, absorbing and developing.
 Upon graduation I was offered a position in their fast-track programme, taking me further into Quality Control and Quality Assurance.
 Leading to eventually looking after the company’s ISO9002 accreditation across the eleven sites.

-As a result of the above career path I would like to think I have a detailed level of knowledge about furniture products and processes; which I feel aids in store training and inspires confidence when outlining product USPs.
+As a result of the above career path I would like to think I have a detailed level of knowledge about furniture products and processes; which for manufacturers, shows a huge amount of empathy for typical processes (and challenges!), and for retailers, I feel aids in store training and inspires confidence when outlining product USPs.

-Challenges are often varied but I work on 3 simple cornerstones; 1) understand the product(s) and service(s) of my principals, 2) ensure I am on the ground instore as frequently as agreed with the retailler, and 3) always responding honestly to a retailer, no matter what the issue.
+Challenges are often varied but I work on 3 simple cornerstones; 1) understand the product(s) and service(s) of my principals, 2) ensure I am on the ground as frequently as mutually agreed, and 3) always responding honestly, no matter what the issue.

-I also freely take calls evenings and weekends – if a retailer answers queries on a Saturday, then so should I!!!!!!
+For Agency queries, I also freely take calls evenings and weekends – simply put, if a retailer answers queries on a Saturday, then so should I!!!!!!